KGMZ-FM: 95.7 KPIX-FM (1994–1997)

-Z95.7 (1997-2002)/The Drive (2002–2003)
+Z95.7 (1997–2002)/The Drive (2002–2003)

 In April 1997, Westinghouse, now a part of CBS Radio, sold KPIX-FM to Bonneville International (as part of an initial swap with eventual owner Entercom, who then spun the station off to Bonneville) due to being over FCC-mandated ownership limits as part of Westinghouse's merger with CBS (the AM would be retained by CBS).
 The talk format of KPIX-FM ended at 6 p.m. on May 30, 1997, following that day's broadcast of The Tom Leykis Show.
 The station then started stunting by simulcasting new sister station WTMX in Chicago for about a month.
-Following the stunt, the station flipped to an upbeat CHR format as Z95.7 on July 11 at 11:05 AM, with the call letters KOYT and later KZQZ (which were adopted on July 21).
+Following the stunt, the station flipped to an upbeat CHR format as Z95.7 on July 11 at 11:05 a.m., with the call letters KOYT and later KZQZ (which were adopted on July 21).
 The first song on the "Z" was "Get Ready For This" by 2 Unlimited.
 The slogan was "Today's Hit Music".
+KZQZ was an affiliate of the syndicated "Open House Party", which aired on weekends.

-The format lasted until May 7, 2002, when the station changed its format to classic hits as KKDV ("95.7 The Drive"), inspired by the success of its Chicago sister station WDRV.
+On May 7, 2002, the station changed its format to classic hits as KKDV ("95.7 The Drive"), inspired by the success of its Chicago sister station WDRV.
 The first song on "The Drive" was "Start Me Up" by The Rolling Stones.

-95.7 The Bear (2003-2005)/Max FM (2005–2007)
+95.7 The Bear (2003–2005)/Max FM (2005–2007)

 WDRV's success did not translate to the Bay Area, and on August 11, 2003, the station turned to a country music format as KZBR ("95.7 The Bear").
 The first song on "The Bear" was "Gone Country" by Alan Jackson.
 On May 11, 2005, at Noon, the station adopted an adult hits format as "95.7 MAX-FM", with new KMAX call letters adopted on April 13, 2006.
 KZBR started with a full complement of announcers, but moved to a more-music, DJ-free approach in mid-April 2006.
 The familiar voice of "Station 'owner' J.J.
 Maxwell" or "Max" was actor John O'Hurley, perhaps best known for his work on Seinfeld as catalog king J. Peterman.
-"It's unexpected and a bit irreverent," said Bonneville's Senior Regional Vice President and General Manager Chuck Tweedle.
+"It's unexpected and a bit irreverent," said Bonneville's Senior Regional Vice President and general manager Chuck Tweedle.
 "And very much in the eclectic spirit of Max 95.7 FM."

 In January 2007, Bonneville announced that it would be swapping all three of its San Francisco FM stations, including KMAX, plus $1 million, to Entercom Communications for three of Entercom's radio stations in Seattle, Washington, plus Entercom's entire radio cluster in Cincinnati, Ohio.
 Entercom took over the station through a local marketing agreement on February 26, 2007.